visvar/visvar.github.io/README.md

 `git config --global core.autocrlf input`

-Ask @fheyen or @ChristianKrauter to make you a contributor.
+Ask @ChristianKrauter to make you a contributor.

 To publish changes simply do a git commit and push, e.g., run